 - $ 290,000 Settlement for a Michigan woman who suffered a pressure ulcer in the intensive care unit.

 We have many other settlements that could not be disclosed due to confidentiality agreements with the medical providers.
-Doctors and hospitals often require this provision as a part of the settlement agreement.
+Doctors, hospitals, and their malpractice insurance companies often require this provision as a part of the settlement agreement.

-Statute of Limitations for Michigan Medical Malpractice Lawsuits
+What is the Statute of Limitations for Michigan Medical Malpractice Lawsuits?

 Find The Best Michigan Medical Malpractice Lawyers